fasihhussain/Beyond-the-Airspace/README.md

 ## Contribution
 Each member of the team has contributed equally.
 The classes were not exactly divided into each person, instead each class was mostly made together using Discord and Live Share.
 Design Patterns we have used:
-•	Singleton : Ensures only one object from each class is made
+-	Singleton: Ensures only one object from each class is made
-•	Factory Pattern : Helps create objects from many different classes
+-	Factory Pattern: Helps create objects from many different classes
-•	Builder Pattern: The Entity Component System helps set up the entities and group the objects from a single class
+-	Builder Pattern: The Entity Component System helps set up the entities and group the objects from a single class
-•	State Pattern: changes an objects behavior when a state changes
+-	State Pattern: changes an objects behavior when a state changes

 Time it took to complete the Project: 105 hours